arvidn/libtorrent/branches/libtorrent_utp/docs/utp.rst

 A histogram of typical delay measurements is shown to the right.
 This is from a transfer between a cable modem connection and a DSL connection.

-The details of the delay measurements are slightly more complicated where the values needs to be able to wrap (cross the 2^32 boundry and start over at 0).
+The details of the delay measurements are slightly more complicated since the values needs to be able to wrap (cross the 2^32 boundry and start over at 0).

 clock drift